 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by accounting principles generally accepted in the United States for complete financial statements.
 These accounting principles were applied on a basis consistent with those of the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
 In our opinion, the accompanying unaudited consolidated financial statements include all adjustments, consisting of normal recurring accruals, necessary for a fair presentation of our financial statements for interim periods in accordance with accounting principles generally accepted in the United States.
-The condensed consolidated balance sheet data as of December 31, 2017 was derived from audited financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2017 included in our Annual Report on Form 10-K. The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the results to be expected for the full year.
-In the current year the Company's rounding presentation of reported amounts have changed.
+The condensed consolidated balance sheet data as of December 31, 2017 was derived from audited financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2017 included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+The results of operations for the three and six months ended June 30, 2018 are not necessarily indicative of the results to be expected for the full year or any other future periods.
+In the current year, the Company's rounding presentation of reported amounts have changed.
 The current year rounding presentation has been applied to all prior year amounts presented and, in certain circumstances, this change may adjust previously reported balances.